Syracuse Salt Potatoes Recipe (+ Their History)

 • Thoroughly wash the potatoes and set them to the side.

-• Meanwhile, melt the butter in the microwave or on the stove stove over medium-high heat.
+• Meanwhile, melt the butter in the microwave or on the stove over medium-high heat.
 When the potatoes are ready and the salt crust has formed, drizzle them generously with the melted butter.

 • Serve while the potatoes are still warm.
 Garnish with any optional toppings, and enjoy!